 Zoom in for more details of parking, the hike, etc, near “Point B”.

-Rumors About Driving to Machu Picchu
+Rumors About Going to Machu Picchu by Car

 Don’t listen to some of the laughably bad articles and advice out there that seem designed to only sell you on a big tour package.